 How to make a DIY weighted blanket

 Weighted blankets are the sewing project equivalent to a warm hug!
-Learn how it is done with our weighted blanket uk tutorial
+Learn how it's done with our weighted blanket tutorial here on Gathered

 Try our magazines – get 6 issues from just £9.99!